- 20 August 2020

-Presented by the employment law experts at AFEI Legal, this half day workshop will provide you with an understanding of:
+Presented by AFEI Legal employment lawyers, this one day workshop will provide you with an understanding of:

-- How an employment contract interacts with the Fair Work Act or any other employment legislation, the National Employment Standards (NES) and modern awards
+- How employment contracts interact with the Fair Work Act or any other employment legislation, the National Employment Standards (NES) and modern awards

-- Practical steps that reflect current employment case law trends
+- Practical steps informed by current employment case law

 This workshop will use case studies to highlight typical mistakes and omissions and show participants how to manage legal risks.
-This workshop will include practical tips on how to modify and review a contract, allowing participants to develop the skills to consider appropriate terms and conditions to be included in an employment contract.
+We will also include practical tips on how to develop, modify and review a contract, allowing participants to develop the skills to consider appropriate terms and conditions to be included in employment contracts.

 Who should attend

-HR professionals, managers, supervisors and any employees who negotiate employment contracts, issue contracts to new staff, or make decisions about employment contract terms and conditions.
+HR professionals, senior managers and anyone who negotiates employment contracts on behalf of a business, quality/compliance officers; or persons who make decisions about standard employment contract terms and conditions.

-- What information may need to be included in employments contracts, what are essential terms, what are desirable terms?
+- What information may need to be in employments contracts, including essential terms and desirable terms

 - The key components of the NES and modern awards and how they interact with employment contracts

-- Differences between on-going, fixed term and casual contracts
+- Differences between on-going, fixed term, casual contracts and executive contracts

-- Important contract terms to protect business interests
+- Recommended contract terms to protect business interests

 On completion, participants should have the ability to: